Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+0.9.7

+Ponderosa/Casa IVA
+- You can now click on a screen to change its image, provided that your scene loaded with a kerbal in the part.
+See KNOWN ISSUES below.

+Buffalo Command Cab
+- Added support for TAC-LS

+Buffalo Crew Cab
+- Added support for TAC-LS

+Prairie
+- To help with part count at the base, the Prairie now produces enough Snacks/Supplies/Food for 3 kerbals for 90 days.

+Bug Fixes
+- Updated required Organics in the Prairie to match rebalanced max resource storage amounts.
+- Fixed an issue where the Prairie wouldn't start running the Snacks greenhouse even though it had a full load of required resources.
+- Kerbals won't fall over if trying to strap a Casa/Ponderosa onto their back.
+- Ponderosa/Casa won't explode when attached to another part.

+KNOWN ISSUES
+- The monitors in the Ponderosa/Casa will retain their default image if the scene loads without a kerbal in the part.
+WORKAROUND: Put a kerbal in the part, and reload the scene.

 0.9.6 Young Feathers
 This update brings a bunch of new parts, Pathfinder's first official IVA, and some tweaks.
 At last the Ponderosa/Casa has its official IVA!
 The internal view reflects the module's role as the habitation component of Pathfinder's base building (the bottom floor is deliberately empty- for now).
 For the memory conscious, you can safely delete the Pathfinder/Spaces folder and revert back to the placeholder IVA.